juped/git-lint-branch/README.md

 ![imperative-form-linter](https://user-images.githubusercontent.com/43912285/87729070-1cec3580-c7e2-11ea-90b6-bf24d2d20b31.png)

-- **Diff Size:** Warns if a commit has a diff that is too large, which may be indicative of several logically unrelated changes being squashed into a single commit
+- **Diff Size:** Warns if a commit has a diff that is too large, which may be indicative of several logically unrelated changes being squashed into a single commit.

 ## Multi-Commit Linters

 - **Merge Commits:** Warns if merge-commits exist in topic-branches.
 Usually such commits appear only in upstream *integration* branches, and thus may indicate a fishy history.

 ![merge-commit-linter](https://user-images.githubusercontent.com/43912285/87729822-db5c8a00-c7e3-11ea-8895-4599cabf4bc0.png)

+- **Repeated Commit Messages:** It is easy to use command recall on your terminal and reuse the last commit message, but it makes the log look very ugly.
+Don't worry, this linter detects just that.

 ## In The Works